German parliament approves legal quotas for women on company boards

 At DAX companies, women occupy only 7 percent of executive board seats and barely 25 percent of non-executive board seats, according to the DIW think-tank, although that is above the 20 percent European average for women, according to EU data.

-The law was championed by the centre-left Social Democrats (SPD), the junior partner in Merkel's left-right coalition.
+The law was championed by the center-left Social Democrats (SPD), the junior partner in Merkel's left-right coalition.

 "The quotas for women are the biggest contribution to equal rights since the vote for women was introduced," said SPD Justice Minister Heiko Maas, adding that the legislation would give impetus for cultural change in Germany.